 Results: 389 patients were included in this study.
 Compared to stable or responding patients, patients with progressive disease (PD) after 2, 4 and 6 cycles of chemotherapy achieved a worse OS (Hazard ratio (HR) 2.62 (95%CI 1.72-4.00), p<0.001; HR 2.23 (95%CI 1.4-3.56), p=0.0001; and HR 3.16 (95%CI 1.96-5.08), p=0.0001 respectively).
 However, patients with stable or responding disease achieved similar OS outcomes.
 Correspondingly, patients with an increase in tumour size by 10% or more correlated with a worse OS in Cox proportional hazard analysis.

 Conclusions: No association between prognosis and amount of tumor shrinkage was detected.
 Interestingly, an increase in tumour size by at least 10% correlated with a worse OS, but re-defining PD as a ≥10% increase in tumour size did not translate into a better discrimination of survival outcomes for responders vs. stable disease.
-Disease control rather than tumour response is a valuable endpoint in STS, supporting the use of time to event endpoints in future STS trials.
+Disease control rather than tumour response is a valuable endpoint in advanced or metastatic STS receiving palliative anthracycline-based chemotherapy, supporting the use of time to event endpoints in future STS trials.

 Introduction